jmnatzaganian/mHTM/README.md

 This package is platform independent and should run on any system containing the prerequisites.
 If you are using a cluster, the cluster must be running SLURM, and as such must be a valid Linux distribution.

 ## Prerequisites
+### Required
+These prerequisites are needed for working with the base installation:

 * [Python 2.7.X](https://www.python.org/downloads/release/python-279/) (all other versions are untested)

 * [Numpy] (http://www.numpy.org/)